team-mayes/atesa/docs/auxiliary_scripts.rst

 rc_eval.py: Reaction Coordinate Evaluation
 ------------------------------------------

 ATESA also comes with a separate script for evaluating reaction coordinates for each shooting point coordinate file in a given directory.
 This script should be given an aimless shooting working directory, where it will produce a new file `rc.out` containing the reaction coordinate values of each point, sorted by ascending absolute value (such that points closest to the supposed transition state come first).

+Alternatively, when `extrema = True`, the script skips creating `rc.out` and simply returns the RC values of a the final forward and backward frames of a single accepted trajectory in the working directory.
+This is useful when preparing for equilibrium path sampling or umbrella sampling jobs, which require the user to specify the range of RC values to sample over.

 The syntax is as follows:

 ::

-	rc_eval.py working_directory rc_definition
+	rc_eval.py working_directory rc_definition as_out_file [extrema]

 `working_directory`
 	Specifies the aimless shooting working directory in which to operate